SebPorras/SCHEMA/README.md

 python rice.py -pdb 1G68.pdb -msa lac-msa.txt -pdbal PSE4-1G68.txt -xo 6 -o output.txt
 ```

+#### Minimum fragment length

 You can also specify a minimum fragment length using the -min option.
 This means that the distance bewteen crossover points will not be less than this value.
 By default, this value is set to 4.
-It is generally recommended to specify to prevent RASPP from choosing trival crossovers.
+It is generally recommended to specify -min to prevent RASPP from choosing trival crossovers.

 ```
 python rice.py -pdb 1G68.pdb -msa lac-msa.txt -pdbal PSE4-1G68.txt -xo 6 -min 10 -o output.txt
 ```

+#### Bin width

 Finally, when generating the RASPP output, you can specify the width of each average mutation bin if you wish.
 The default bin width is 1.
 For example: